AlbaLomas/Assignment-Answers/Assignment4/README.md

 Focusing on Blast results, it is also possible to change the parameters in a harder way to found a smaller and more accurated number of ortholog genes.

-Usage command of the script

-ruby script4.rb Spombe.fa Tair.fa
+Usage command of the script: ruby script4.rb Spombe.fa Tair.fa

 **IMPORTANT**: in the function "do_reciprocalblasts" of the script it is necessary to change the database file paths as the current are MY PATHS